airbus-cert/skyblue.team/content/posts/flareon9.md

 ![](/images/flareon9/10/10.png)

-And if we entered more *"a"*, the output would remane the same.
+And if we entered more *"a"*, the output would rename the same.
 But we added another character:

 ![](/images/flareon9/10/11.png)